Du Ji: Service under Cao Pi

 In 220, after Cao Cao's death, his son and successor Cao Pi, summoned Du Ji to Luoyang to serve as a Master of Writing (尚書), in addition to enfeoffing him as a Secondary Marquis (關內侯).
 Later that year, Cao Pi usurped the throne from Emperor Xian and ended the Han dynasty, after which he declared himself emperor of the state of Wei.
 After ascending the throne, Cao Pi promoted Du Ji from a Secondary Marquis to a village marquis under the title "Marquis of Fengle Village" (豐樂亭侯), with a marquisate comprising 100 taxable households.
 More substantially, Du Ji was appointed Colonel-Director of Retainers (司隸校尉), the executive officer in charge of the area surrounding the imperial capital and one of the most powerful positions in the civil bureaucracy.

 In 222, Cao Pi led the Wei armies to invade Wei's rival state, Eastern Wu, in 222.
 He also promoted Du Ji to the position of Supervisor of the Masters of Writing (尚書僕射), entrusting him with administrating state affairs during the expedition.
 Two years later, when Cao Pi travelled to Xuchang, he left matters in Luoyang in Du Ji's hands again.

 In 224, Cao Pi ordered Du Ji to assist in building his fleet for attacking Eastern Wu.
 Du Ji was in charge of the imperial tower ship, the fleet's central flagship.
 While testing the ship on the Tao River (陶河), Du Ji's crew encountered heavy winds and the ship sank.
-Du Ji drowned in the river.
+Du Ji drowned in the river, died at the age of 62.
 (Note: Du Ji's place of death is not certain.
 The base text of Records of the Three Kingdoms, at 16.497, says he was testing the imperial tower ship in the Tao River when he drowned, then goes on to quote an elegy by Cao Pi saying Du Ji drowned at Meng Ford (孟津).
 The crossing of Meng Ford was on the Yellow River adjacent to present-day Mengjin County, northwest of Luoyang, where Du Ji was stationed during his late career.
 According to the Book of Wei, there was a Tao River in northern Xiuwu County, in present-day Jiaozuo, Henan, bordering Shanxi (Book of Wei, 106.2458).
 It is unclear what this waterway is named at present.
 The Tao River may refer to a Taoshui (陶水) mentioned in the Classic of Waterways, in Changzhi County, Changzhi, Shanxi (Annotated Classic of Waterways, 10.914).
 There is a tributary of the Zhang River there, the Taoqing River (陶清河), that appears to have preserved part of the ancient hydronym.)
 Cao Pi is said to have wept upon hearing news of Du Ji's death, and wrote that he "epitomised loyalty".
 Du Ji was posthumously granted the office of Minister Coachman (太僕), which his son Du Shu (杜恕) inherited.